-In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act of 2015 (ESSA), to provide military recruiters or institutions of higher education, upon request, with three directory information categories - names, addresses and telephone listings of each secondary school student served by CMS - unless parents of such students or students who have attained 18 years of age have advised the LEA in writing that they do not want directory information disclosed without their prior written consent.
+In addition, two federal laws require CMS to provide military recruiters and institutions of higher education, upon request, with three directory information categories - names, addresses and telephone listings of each secondary school student served by CMS - unless parents of such students or students who have attained 18 years of age have advised the District in writing that they do not want directory information disclosed.

 If you do not want CMS to disclose directory information from your child's education records without your prior written consent, you must notify your child's current school in writing within 10 days after the first day of the academic school year.
-The District has designated the following information as directory information:
+CMS Board Policy S-REC "Student Records" is available on the CMS website.
+Parents and eligible students have the right to obtain a copy of this policy.